Seed&Spark

-Seed&Spark is a film-centric crowdfunding and SVOD platform launched in 2012.
+Seed&Spark is a film and television related crowdfunding and SVOD platform launched in 2012.

 Business

-Seed&Spark is a crowdsourced film & TV studio where creators can build audiences through crowdfunding and audiences can watch movies & shows through on-demand streaming.
+Seed&Spark is a crowdsourced film and television studio where creators can build audiences through crowdfunding and audiences can watch movies & shows through on-demand streaming.
 Distribution contracts are non-exclusive to Seed&Spark, with a caveat that a movie or show on the Seed&Spark must not be distributed free elsewhere online.

 Crowdfunding platform

 Unlike other crowdfunding platforms like Kickstarter and IndieGoGo, Seed&Spark is purpose-built for film & TV, and its crowdfunding page acts like a registry system, showing potential backers a budget determined by exactly what "WishList" items are needed and at what cost.
 The platform also allows backers to contribute cash or loan specific items to the project.
 Seed&Spark takes a 5% fee from successfully funded projects, lower than other crowdfunding platforms, and allows campaign supporters to cover the filmmakers' fees.
 Seed&Spark currently holds a 75% success rate for its crowdfunding campaigns, nearly twice that of Kickstarter, and an average raise of $14,700 per project.